drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/4_creating_services/3_resource_level/2_running_before_resources.md

 2. Create your `services/authentication_service.ts` file.

-   The class in this file will be in charge of making sure all requests have the `username` and `token` query parameters; and they must match the ones defined in the `#users` property.
+   The class in this file will be in charge of making sure all requests to `AuthResource` have the `username` and `token` query parameters; and they must match the ones defined in the `#users` property.

    ```typescript
    // File: services/authentication_service.ts